Shropshire Council

 Tree surgeons

 When you need a tree surgeon (arborist), it can be difficult to know where to start.
 Tree surgeons advertise like any business.
-However, an advert is not a guarantee of competence or safety, as anyone can call themselves a tree surgeon.
+However, an advert is not a guarantee of competence or safety.
 To be sure you employ the right tree surgeon, you need to ask a few questions:

 • Do they have adequate insurance?
 At least £2 million public liability insurance or £5 million in high-risk areas is recommended

 • Do they have adequate training and qualifications?
-For example, National Proficiency Tests Council (NPTC) certificates are essential for chainsaw work.
-Other qualifications, such as a national certificate or diploma, aren't essential, but they identify those tree surgeons with more than just a practical knowledge
+For example, qualifications meeting the Trees and Timber National Occupational Standards from recognised awarding organisations such as City and Guilds (formerly NPTC) or LANTRA are essential for chainsaw and other elements of arboricultural work.
+Other qualifications, such as a (higher) national certificate or diploma, or a degree aren't essential, but they identify those arborists with more than a practical knowledge

 • Are they a member of a professional organisation?
 Not all competent tree surgeons are members of a professional organisation, although you can expect those who are to carry out work to a high standard